Compound drugs are:

 Step 3: Prior Authorization

-- Download the Compound Drug Prior Authorization Form (available soon)
+- Download or contact Express Scripts to get a Compound Drug Prior Authorization Form

-- Give it to your doctor to complete and submit to Express Scripts (instructions will be on the form)
+- Give it to your doctor to complete and submit to Express Scripts (instructions are on the form)

 This step usually takes about 5 days from when Express Scripts gets all the necessary paperwork.